Emulator Issues #9024

 As of an issue - I totally agree with you.

-#17 Updated by eckso almost 5 years ago
+#17 Updated by eckso about 5 years ago

 I second this addition.
 It's a simple "AR Ratio" text with a float checkbox.
 Implementation is also very simple.
 I certainly want to play games the "correct way", rather than screwed up.
 As shown here (https://forums.dolphin-emu.org/Thread-correct-aspect-ratio-option?pid=380580#pid380580) there are MANY games that don't play fine even with "SmartAR".
 This is in my opinion a feature as relevant as "IR", because it affects/improve gameplay (perspective, depth...) in a major way.